UNISvalbard/Geo-UAV/content/lessons/data_acquisition/data_acquisition.md

 (shutter_section)=
 ### Shutter speed and camera aperture
 When taking photographs, it is important to balance the aperture and shutter speed.
-The aperture controls the depth of field, while the shutter speed prevents blurry images.
+The aperture controls the depth of field, while the shutter speed helps prevent blurry images.

 For uniform lighting and non-backlit subjects, auto exposure will suffice.
 However, for better modelling, a small aperture with a high F-number and depth of field is recommended.
 If the subject is well-lit, choose Aperture Priority and select F/11 or higher.
 This will reduce the shutter speed, but a fast shutter speed of 1/250 or faster is necessary to compensate for the movement of the UAV.